tykaneshige/Pokebot-Sample/README.md

 -This command shows some stats on the trainer you are currently using.

 !poke list
--This command shows the pokemon currently owned by the trainer
+-This command shows the pokemon currently owned by the trainer.

 !poke catch <pokemon>
 -This command attempts to catch a pokemon.